 She and I walked across the street.
 Molly had already disappeared inside the front door of our house.

-My mom patted my dad and Molly on their shoulders and came over to me and took my hand, looking down at me as she spoke.
+Mom patted dad and Molly on their shoulders and came over to me and took my hand, looking down at me.

-“Cloob”, she made one of her biggest smiles but her eyes looked sad.
-“I really want to say I’m sorry for yelling at you the other day.
+“Cloob”, she said, making her biggest smile but her eyes looked sad.
+“I really want to say I’m sorry for yelling at you yesterday.
 I just was so scared that something had happened to you and Molly when you didn’t say anything and you were right there hiding in the spruce tree.
 I need you to tell me you’re okay when I ask you!”

 I nodded my head.
 The things she said always made sense like that.
 Her face got less worried.

-“But now I want you to meet your brother David.”
+“But now I want you to meet your brother David”, she said.

 “Jane’s a trooper”, Molly’s mom said.
 Then she looked down at the baby and she made a funny expression with her mouth.
 “He’s a beautiful boy!”
-My dad nodded.
-Molly looked looked at me like she didn’t know what they were talking about.
+Dad nodded.
+Molly looked at me like she didn’t know what they were talking about.
 I didn’t either.

 Since I started talking she liked to ask me what I was thinking.
 And if I said something, she liked hearing it.
 But I didn’t want to tell her I felt worried, but I felt I should say something because everyone else had said something, even Molly.

 “He looked at me!”
+I said.
 That seemed okay to say.

-“He did sweetie, he’s looking at all of us, trying to connect with us”, she said looking down at him and touching his face.
+“He did sweetie, he’s looking at all of us, trying to connect with us”, mom said looking down at him and touching his face.

 David looked at me again and smiled.
 I smiled back.